 In a constrained context (14.10), a late-checked block treats the enclosed statements as if they were in an unconstrained context.
 Outside of a constrained context, the late-checked block has no effect.
 [Note: in a late-checked block, template parameters do not behave as if they were replaced with their corresponding archetypes.
-Thus, template parameters imply the existence of dependent types, type-dependent expressions, and dependent names as in an unconstrained template. -end note]
+Thus, template parameters imply the existence of dependent types, type-dependent expressions, and dependent names as in an unconstrained template.
+Furthermore, names at requirements scope (3.3.9) are not visible. - end note]